HamzLDN/RemoteDesktop/README.md

 The output should be inside of the dist folder.
 - The argument --onefile makes pyinstaller compile everything into a single executable.
-- The argument --noconsole prevents a terminal window from showing up when running it.
+- The argument --noconsole prevents the terminal from displaying itself to the clients computer.

-Once all of that is done, make sure to run the server first and only the client :)
+Once all of that is done, make sure to run the server first and then run the client.

 ## How it works
 ![diagram](https://github.com/HamzLDN/RemoteDesktop/blob/main/Diagram.png)